Ten steps from the idea to a PCB

 4. Draw a schematic of your printed circuit board

 Of course, drawing does not mean using a pen and paper rather than an electronic solution.
 The most common methodology to draw a PCB schematic is to use electronic CAD-tools, a PCB design software.
-You can read more about CAD-tools as PCB design software in this article.
+You can read more about the background of CAD-tools as PCB design software in this article.
 What the PCB designer has to do here is a partition block diagram, either of the whole PCB or of modules.
 The modules can be composed to a full printed circuit board afterward.
 Doing a block diagram basically means placing blocks representing the parts and assign the component properties to them as additional information.
-These schematic blocks have to be connected and the net properties have to be added.
+These schematic blocks have to be connected and the net properties added.
 Finally, the engineer has a schematic either of certain modules containing components or of the whole circuit board.
 Now, the compatibility of the connections between the integrated circuits has to be checked.
 If there are problems between these circuits, the engineer needs to fix them by looking for new parts, different placing, or a wrong connection.
-CELUS can automatically layout the plan and design schematics, optimize component placement and routing based on design rules, and generates a PCB layout.
+CELUS can automatically layout the design schematics, optimize component placement and routing based on design rules, and generates a PCB layout.

 Schematics generated in CELUS' software